facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 &nbsp;

-# 5. Serial Port Shenannegans.
+# 5. Serial port shenanigans.

-Many CCTV units include a serial port which is accessible on the motherboard.
+Like any good vulnerable device many CCTV units include a serial port which is accessible on the motherboard.
 In some cases This port can be utilised to read out and extract firmware or passwords from the unit.

 ## Hardware required